sahil-shubham/hackernews-clone/docs/README.md

 # Hackernews Clone - Detailed Documentation

 Welcome to the detailed documentation for the Hackernews Clone project.
-This project is a full-stack application built with Next.js, Prisma, PostgreSQL, and other modern web technologies.
+This project is a full-stack application built with Next.js, Prisma, PostgreSQL, and other modern web technologies, aiming to replicate core Hackernews functionalities including user authentication, post creation and discovery, commenting, voting, bookmarking, and notifications.

 ## Table of Contents